Frequently Asked Questions (FAQs)

-Next, go to the police counter (on the far left, still in Extranjeria) to make an appointment for a fingerprint stamp.
-Go home.
-Come back on the appointment date & time you are given.
+Before leaving the office, go to the police counter (on the far left of the Extranjeria building) to make an appointment for taking your fingerprints.
+Go home and return on the appointment date and time you are given.

-Make payment in the bank before your next appointment. – come to the appointment with the bank´s payment confirmation and the required documents listed above.
+Make your payment at the bank before your fingerprint appointment.
+Come to the appointment with the bank´s payment confirmation and the required documents listed above.

 Come back in 3 weeks to collect your ID card.